 Dr. Dakshina Seal, Scientist

 This transdisciplinary research has broad societal relevance.
-Core goals include sustaining production, conserving natural resources, and maintaining social equity.
+Core goals include sustaining production, conserving natural resources, and enabling community development.

 Dr. Cliff Martin, Research Associate